 The Municipality is currently installing a Hot Water Cylinder (HWC) control system whereby HWCs is to be switched off during peak periods from Eskom.
 This same system is to be used to accurately measure the electricity consumption savings thus achieved.
 6400 Geyser controlled units have been installed in Overstrand Area.
-A further extension of 1000 ACD units is to be installed from January 2015.
+The further extension of a 1000 ACD units to be installed from January 2015 did not realise due to the enhancement of the communication network.
+Up to date the system is shifting an average load of 1,188 MW during Eskom's evening peak.